tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ### initialize

 The `initialize` handler is invoked when the component is created.
 This is different than constructor initialization to allow non-blocking asynchronous operations.
-The component can initialize state such as configuration to be fetched from configuration service, location of components or services to be fetched from location service etc. These vary from component to component.
+The component can initialize state such as configuration to be fetched from Configuration Service, location of components or services to be fetched from Location Service etc. These vary from component to component.

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/framework/components/assembly/AssemblyComponentHandlers.scala) { #initialize-handler }